radumarias/rencfs/CONTRIBUTING.md

-    Make it executable in Linux and macOS with `chmod +x .git/hooks/pre-push` .This will run when you do `git push` and will make the push quite slow, but please give it time to complete as this helps to fix any issues locally and not rely just on running `ci` on GitHub when you create the PR.
+    Make it executable in Linux and macOS with `chmod +x .git/hooks/pre-push` .This will run when you do `git push` and will make the push quite slow, but please give it time to complete as this helps to fix any issues locally and not rely just on running `ci` on GitHub when you create the PR
-    If you don't want to create this git hook then make sure before you push you run `check-before-push.sh` on Linux and `macOS` or `check-before-push.bat` on `Windows`
 13. Commit and push your changes, and if there are any errors, fix them before you push them
 14. Create a `PR` back to the `parent` repo targeting the `main` branch and request review from owners of the repository by adding them to the `Reviewers` field